Exponential prime orbit theorems for Anosov subgroups: Introduction

 We obtain the following simple corollary when $\#\Theta = 1$ because in this case $\dim(\LieA_\Theta) = 1$ and so the family of translation flows collapses to a trivial one-dimensional family $\{\{a_{ct}\}_{t \in \R}\}_{c >0}$ coinciding with rescalings of the one-parameter diagonal flow.
-This theorem already generalizes the case that $\Gamma$ is a projective Anosov subgroup of $\PSL_n(\R)$ which now follows from the combination of the works of Delarue--Montclair--Sanders \cite{DMS24} and Stoyanov \cite{Sto11} (see the discussion below) and strengthens the local mixing result above.
-It also generalizes the case that $G$ is of rank one which gives the geodesic flow for convex cocompact locally symmetric spaces and is contained in the work of Stoyanov \cite{Sto11} (see \cite{CS22} of the authors for the frame flow).

 \begin{theorem} Suppose $\#\Theta = 1$.
 Let $\alpha \in (0,1]$.
 Then, there exist $\eta_\alpha > 0$ and $C > 0$ (independent of $\alpha$) such that for all $\phi_1,\phi_2 \in C^{0, \alpha}(\mathcal{X})$ and $t > 0$, we have